clearhaus/gateway-api-docs/source/index.html.md

 }
 ````

-### Stop payment status
+### Consent withdrawn status

-To any authorization issuers can respond with _stop payment_, thereby
+Issuers can withdraw the consent for a merchant to initiate credentials-on-file
-withdrawing the consent from the cardholder for a merchant to initiate
+transactions on a cardholders behalf.

-transactions on their behalf.
+A _consent withdrawn_ status code is both a decline of the current

-A _stop payment_ status code is both a decline of the current authorization, but
+authorization, but also a notice to **halt all future credentials-on-file
-also a notice to halt all future authorizations on this card from this
+authorizations** on this card from this merchant.
+This includes, but is not
-merchant.
+limited to, recurring transactions.

 Only after the withdrawal of consent has been lifted, by actions from the
 cardholder or issuer, may transactions be resumed.